-I’ve mentioned in previous posts, that my plans once my daughter graduates is that I want to work from the road while I travel the country.
+I’ve mentioned in previous posts, that my plan once my daughter graduates is to work from the road while I travel the country.
 Since it’ll be just me traveling, I just need a smaller camper to pull behind my car.
 I currently have a 2014 Kia Soul.
 So, weight limitation is a concern.
 Upon further research of the Soul’s towing capacity, even with the smaller travel campers, I am going to have to purchase a new SUV to pull my new home with.
-I will go into the reasoning why I am choosing to go with a travel trailer instead of a an all in one RV in another post.
+I will go into the reasoning why I am choosing to look into travel campers instead of an all in one RV in another post.

 When selecting a camper, I do have some requirements and I don’t want to bend too much on them.

 - Dinette area

 - Seating area